qwertie/learn-react/docs/tutorial-4.md

 - `<div class="foo"/>` means `React.createElement('div', {"class":"foo"})`, but
 - `<Div class="foo"/>` means `React.createElement(Div, {"class":"foo"})` (without quotes around `Div`).

+You can also use a "complex" component name with dots or even type parameters, e.g. `<module.Component/>` or `<Thing<number>>12345</Thing>`.
+If the tag contains a dot, TypeScript assumes that it refers to a component even if the name is in lowercase.

 Tips for using JSX:

 - JSX is XML-like, so all tags must be closed: write `<br/>`, not `<br>`.